knative/func/docs/guides/templates.md

 These embedded templates are minimal by design.
 The Function contains a minimum of external dependencies, and the 'func.yaml' defines a final environment within which the Funciton will execute that is devoid of any extraneous packages or services.

-To make use of more complex inital Function implementions, or to define runtime environments with arbitrarily complex requirements, the templates system is fully pluggable.
+To make use of more complex initial Function implementions, or to define runtime environments with arbitrarily complex requirements, the templates system is fully pluggable.

 ## External Git Repositories